 Attempting to backup to an SMB/CIFS location using the agent for linux while the FIPS mode is enabled will result in an error due to md4 and md5 being disabled which prevents users from using NTLM, NTLMv2 or NTLMSSP authentication.
 Additionally signing cannot be used since it uses md5.
 Any CIFS mount which uses these methods will break when FIPS mode is enabled.

 Our recommendation is to use NFS when possible.
-See Selecting a destination.
+Please reference section 5.3 of our User Guide for more information.